-Our top-notch faculty are patient, experienced educators who are also professional musicians graduated from acclaimed music institutes such as The Juilliard School, Eastman School of Music, The Manhattan School of Music, and Berklee College of Music to name a few.
+Our top-notch faculty are patient, experienced educators who are also professional musicians graduated from acclaimed music institutes such as The Juilliard School, Eastman School of Music, and The Manhattan School of Music, Jacobs School of Music, and The University of Cincinnati College Conservatory of Music to name a few.
 Our instructors welcome learners of all ages and ability.

 Carlos Bendfeldt - founder/executive director

 Carlos has been teaching students of all levels, skills and ages for over 30 years.
 Some of them choosing careers paths in the performing arts.
 His approach in teaching is catered to each individual lesson, understands that everyone learns at a different pace.
 Patience and encouragement are embedded into every private lesson.